canjs/can-stache/docs/helpers.md

 Helpers can be passed normal objects, native objects like numbers and strings, as well as a hash object.
 The hash object will be an object literal containing all ending arguments using the `key=value` syntax.
 The hash object will be provided to the helper as `options.hash`.
-Additionally, when using [can-stache.Sections section] with the helper, you can set a custom context by passing the object instead of `this`.
+Additionally, when using [can-stache.tags.section] tags with a helper, you can set a custom context by passing the object instead of `this`.

 	stache.registerHelper('exercise', function(group, action,